 Potential Health Risks of Energy Drinks and Sports Drinks

-Energy and sports drinks are popular among students, professionals, and athletes today.
-Although these two drinks quench the thirst of the people, however, they are different.
+Today's energy and sports drinks are popular among students, professionals, and athletes.
+Although these two drinks quench people's thirst, they are different.

 Potential Health Risks of Energy Drinks and Sports Drinks